v8/v8.dev/src/blog/_v8-release-77.md

   <img src="/_img/v8-release-77/turbofan-compilation-speedup.svg" alt="">
 </figure>

+### Stack trace improvements

+Almost all errors thrown by V8 capture a stack trace when they are created.
+This stack trace can be accessed from JavaScript through the non-standard `error.stack` property.
+The first time a stack trace is retrieved via `error.stack`, V8 serializes the underlying structured stack trace into a string.
+This serialized stack trace is kept around to speed up future `error.stack` accesses.

+Over the last few versions we worked on some [internal refactorings to the stack trace logic](https://docs.google.com/document/d/1WIpwLgkIyeHqZBc9D3zDtWr7PL-m_cH6mfjvmoC6kSs/edit) ([tracking bug](https://bugs.chromium.org/p/v8/issues/detail?id=8742)), simplifying the code and improving stack trace serialization performance by up to 30%.

 ## JavaScript language features

 [The `Intl.NumberFormat` API](/features/intl-numberformat) for locale-aware number formatting gains new functionality in this release!
 It now supports compact notation, scientific notation, engineering notation, sign display, and units of measurement.